 The reorganisation reserve relates to a reorganisation in 2011.

 Dividends

-No dividends were paid by the group in the current or previous financial years.
+Dividends of €483,000 (2022:Nil) were paid to the majority shareholder in the group's shareholding in Afaia S.A.
+No other dividends were paid by the group in the current or previous financial years.